 International Baccalaureate (IB) Program

-Mountainside High School is an authorized IB World School for Diploma Programme (DP) and pursuing authorization in the Middle Years Programme (MYP).
+Mountainside High School is an authorized IB World School for Diploma Programme (DP) and Middle Years Programme (MYP).
 IB World Schools share a common philosophy—a commitment to improve the teaching and learning of a diverse and inclusive community of students by delivering challenging, high quality programmes of international education that share a powerful vision.

 IB Mission Statement